sayantank22/github-login-via-OAuth/README.md

 ### Usage and Setup

 -   Clone this repo.
-Go into the root folder and run _yarn_ to install the dependencies.
+Go into the root folder and run _yarn/npm_ to install the dependencies.
 -   Login to your Github account and create an OAuth app by following the steps provided here (https://docs.github.com/en/free-pro-team@latest/developers/apps/creating-an-oauth-app).
 Note: For this example, while creating the OAuth app, you can set your Homepage URL to http://localhost:3000/ and Authorization callback URL to http://localhost:3000/login if you are running your app locally.
 -   Create a .env file in the root folder and set these variables:
     ```